Wednesday, January 12, 2011

-But now I'm thrilled to be here during what feels like days of great birthing pains of a whole other Life.
-God meant me (and you) to be here during these hard, painful times of contractions which will, eventually, birth something quite different than what we've all known.
+But now I'm thrilled to be present during these days of great birthing pains of a whole other Life.
+God meant me (and you) to be here during these hard, painful times of contractions which will, eventually, birth something different than what we've all known.
 Something God planned eons ago and is, most likely, excited for us to experience.

 “Conquering any difficulty always gives one a secret joy, for it means pushing back a boundary-line and adding to one's liberty.”

 (Oh wow, how I love that quotation!)

 "This know also, that in the last days perilous times shall come.
 For men shall be lovers of their own selves, covetous, boasters, proud, blasphemers, disobedient to parents, unthankful, unholy, Without natural affection, trucebreakers, false accusers, incontinent, fierce, despisers of those that are good, Traitors, heady, highminded, lovers of pleasures more than lovers of God; Having a form of godliness, but denying the power thereof: from such turn away." ...
 2 Timothy 3:1-5